erikdubois/Mint-Y-Colora-Theme/README.md

 # Mint-Y-Colora Theme

-##The goal is to make a script that make it easy to change the colours of the Mint-Y theme of Linux Mint 18.
+##The goal is to make a script that makes it easy to change the colours of the Mint-Y theme of Linux Mint 18.
 Source can be found at https://github.com/linuxmint/mint-y-theme.
 Creator Horst3180.

 ###A youtube tutorial can be found here :